top of page

 14 If you ask anything in My name, I will do it.”

-John 14:15-18 (NKJV)
+John 14:15 (NKJV)

 15 “If you love Me, keep My commandments.

-16 And I will pray the Father, and He will give you another Helper, that He may abide with you forever—
+16 And I will pray the Father, and he shall give you another Comforter, that he may abide with you for ever;

 17 the Spirit of truth, whom the world cannot receive, because it neither sees Him nor knows Him; but you know Him, for He dwells with you and will be in you.

-18 I will not leave you orphans; I will come to you.”
+18 I will not leave you comfortless: I will come to you.

-John 14:19-24 (NKJV)
+John 14:19 (NKJV)

 19 “A little while longer and the world will see Me no more, but you will see Me.
 Because I live, you will live also.

-20 At that day you will know that I am in My Father, and you in Me, and I in you.
+20 At that day you will know that I am in My Father, and you in Me, and I in you

 21 He who has My commandments and keeps them, it is he who loves Me.
 And he who loves Me will be loved by My Father, and I will love him and manifest Myself to him.”